- NMNH Home ›

 - Program in Human Ecology and Archaeobiology (PHEA) › PHEA Collections ›

-The program curates over 4000 cubic feet of world class archaeobiological collections.
-These collections boast some of the earliest examples of domesticated plants and animals in the Old and New Worlds, as well as important archaeobiological collections from early hunter-gatherer to early urban societies around the world.
-We are also building on the strengths of this unparalleled collection through the targeted acquisition of new collections from other museums and from ongoing archaeological investigations in which archaeobiology researchers take an active role.
-In 2012, we are moving the New World archaeofaunal collections to a new larger storage space, which will allow for decompression of the collections and some new acquisitions.
+The program curates over 4,000 cubic feet of world class archaeobiological collections.
+These collections include some of the earliest examples of domesticated plants and animals in the Old and New Worlds, as well as important archaeobiological collections from early hunter-gatherer to early urban societies around the world.
+It includes over 13,500 catalog records of archaeofaunal remains and nearly 5,300 archaeobotanical remains.
+These collections are accessible for study upon request only.
+Click here to request an appointment.

 In addition, the National Museum of Natural History, Department of Systematic Biology's Vertebrate Zoology Program houses over 5 million mammal, bird, reptile, amphibian, and fish specimens, providing exceptional resources and comparative collections.
 For more information, please visit the Vertebrate Zoology web pages: